remla23-team19/model-training/README.md

 * Bag of Words (BoW) model: `c1_BoW_Sentiment_Model.pkl`
 * Classifier model: `c2_Classifier_Sentiment_Model`

 These can be used in the production phase of the pipeline.
+In fact, every time you add a version tag (e.g. v1.0.0) to the repository, the models will be automatically stored in the release.
+With this versioning system, you can easily track which models were used for which release and reproduce the results.

 Furthermore, the performance metrics (confusion matrix and accuracy) will be stored in `/output` with the filename `performance_metrics_naive_bayes_model.json` and printed by default.